-- LocalDir: indicates that backup files are stored on the local disk of the active management node.
-If you select this value, you need to set Source Path to the full path of the backup file.
-For example, Data path/LocalBackup/backup task name_task creation time/data source_task execution time/version_data source_task execution time.tar.gz.
+- LocalDir: indicates that the backup files are stored on the local disk of the active management node.
+If you select LocalDir, you need to set Source Path to specify the full path of the backup file.
+For example, Data storage path/LocalBackup/Backup task name_Task creation time/Data source_Task execution time/Version number_Data source_Task execution time.tar.gz.

-- LocalHDFS: indicates that backup files are stored in the HDFS directory of the current cluster.
-If you select this value, you need to set the following parameters:
+- LocalHDFS: indicates that the backup files are stored in the HDFS directory of the current cluster.
+If you select SFTP, set the following parameters:

-- Source Path: indicates the full path of the backup file in HDFS.
-For example, backup path/backup task name_task creation time/version_data source_task execution time.tar.gz.
+- Source Path: indicates the full HDFS path of a backup file. for example, Backup path/Backup task name_Task creation time/Version_Data source_Task execution time.tar.gz.

-- Source Instance Name: indicates the name of the NameService instance that corresponds to the backup directory when the recovery task is executed.
+- Source Instance Name: indicates the name of NameService corresponding to the backup directory when a restoration task is being executed.
 The default value is hacluster.

-- If the recovery is successful, the progress bar is green.
+- After the restoration is successful, the progress bar is in green.

-- If the recovery is successful, the recovery task cannot be executed again.
+- After the restoration is successful, the restoration task cannot be executed again.

-- If the recovery task fails during the first execution, rectify the fault and click Start to execute the task again.
+- If the restoration task fails during the first execution, rectify the fault and try to execute the task again by clicking Start.

-- If OMS and LdapServer metadata has been recovered, go to 7.
+- If the OMS and LdapServer metadata is restored, go to 7.

-- Restart Manager for the recovered data to take effect.
+- Restarting Manager for the recovered data to take effect

 - Log in to the active management node.
-For details, see Determining Active or Standby Management Nodes of MRS Manager.
+For details, see Determining Active and Standby Management Nodes of Manager.

 - Run the following command to restart OMS:

-The command is executed successfully if the following information is displayed:
+The command has been executed successfully if the following information is displayed:

 start HA successfully.